vbehnam/african-colonial-concessions/README.md

 I do not own any of the colonial maps.
 They are the property of their respective owners, and are here purely for demonstrative and educational purposes.

-The license file has more detail, but feel free to use the shapefiles, but please cite me. (and I would appreciate it further if you would notify me)
+The license file has more detail, but feel free to use the shapefiles, and please cite me. (and I would appreciate it further if you would notify me)